Bursitis occurs when too much pressure is placed on a bursa. The inflammation is painful and causes swelling, for example, around the knee or elbow.

 When a bursa becomes inflamed, more fluid collects in it than usual, causing it to swell.
 Doctors refer to this as an effusion.
 The swelling is easy to detect by observation or palpation, particularly where the bursa is just under the skin.

-The swelling is particularly painful during movement or external pressure, but symptoms also occur at rest.
-The affected area may also become red and hot to the touch.
+The swollen area is painful when rested but particularly so during movement or when external pressure is exerted on it.
+It may also become red and feel warm to the touch.
 Other symptoms may include high temperature and a general feeling of discomfort.

 What causes bursitis?

-Bursitis can also happen when pathogens such as bacteria enter the bursa, for example because of an injury.
+Bursitis can also occur when pathogens such as bacteria enter the bursa, for example because of an injury.
 But it is often unclear how the pathogens have entered the bursa.

 How common is bursitis?

-At least 1 out of every 10,000 people have bursitis on the knees and elbows once a year.
+Every year, at least 1 out of every 10,000 people gets bursitis in the knees or elbows.
 A third of cases of bursitis are caused by bacteria.

 How is bursitis diagnosed?